ThisIsALegitUsername/ThisIsALegitUsername/README.md

-# Hi!
-I'm Nitwit.
+# Hello!
+Here's some info about me.

 ## Projects

-I'm currently, and for the foreseeable future, working on a fork of minecraft that can run in your browser.
+I'm currently, and for the foreseeable future, working on a fork of a popular desktop game that can run in a browser.

 ## Contact